bitfireAT/dav4jvm/README.md

 dav4jvm is licensed under [Mozilla Public License, v.
 2.0](LICENSE).

-For questions, suggestions etc. use this forum (tag the post with "dav4jvm"): https://forums.bitfire.at/category/18/libraries
+For questions, suggestions etc. use this forum: https://forums.bitfire.at/category/18/libraries

 If you want to contribute, please work in your own repository and then